 Other AEs attributed to study product administration have included mild or moderate AST elevation, alanine aminotransferase (ALT) elevation, creatinine elevation, and decreased neutrophil count.
 Mild or moderate elevated transaminases were reported in 4 of 21 (19%) HIV-infected participants in VRC 601 (all of whom were taking ARVs).
 These laboratory changes resolved spontaneously and did not require discontinuation of study product administration.
-Among HIV-uninfected participants in VRC 602 or HVTN 104, there has been a single grade 1 (mild) transiently elevated ALT assessed as possibly attributed to VRC01 in the VRC 602 study and three grade 1 (mild) transiently elevated ALT/AST values assessed as related to VRC01 in HVTN 104.
+Among HIV-uninfected participants in VRC 602 or HVTN 104, 1 participant had grade 1 (mild) transiently elevated ALT assessed as possibly attributed to VRC01 in the VRC 602 study and 2 participants had grade 1 (mild) transiently elevated algrade 1 (mild) transiently elevated to VRC01 in HVTN 104.
+These 3 participants all received VRC01.

-In the blinded HVTN 104 trial, there have been two product discontinuations, both in participants receiving subcutaneous administration of VRC01 or placebo.
+In the blinded HVTN 104 trial, there have been 3 product discontinuations for AEs, 2 of which were deemed related to VRC01.
 One discontinuation was for a 20-minute episode of chest tightness occurring approximately 25 minutes after SC injection of VRC01 or placebo in a participant who is a chronic smoker on nicotine replacement while smoking.
 One discontinuation was in a participant who reported a generalized rash that began three days after SC injection of VRC01 or placebo, and resolved after a few hours with ibuprofen and the application of an over-the-counter non-steroidal cream.
+The third discontinuation was in a young, otherwise healthy participant who experienced a brief episode of syncope, deemed not related to study product, approximately 4 hours after IV infusion of VRC01.
+In addition, one person in HVTN 104 had study product discontinued due to pregnancy occurring during the trial.

-Overall, VRC01 administration in the dose range from 1 to 40 mg/kg IV and at 5 mg/kg SC have been assessed as well-tolerated and safe for further evaluation.
+Overall, VRC01 administration in the dose range from 10 to 40 mg/kg IV and at 5 mg/kg SC has been assessed as well-tolerated and safe for further evaluation.